We Happy Few: Setting

-The game takes place in an alternate historical timeline, in which Giuseppe Zangara assassinates Franklin D. Roosevelt in 1933, allowing Senator Huey Long to become President of the United States.
-Under Long, it is implied that Japan did not attack Pearl Harbor, but if they did, it would not give the United States a reason to fight against Germany, leaving the United Kingdom to defend itself from the German forces alone.
+The game takes place in an alternate historical timeline, in which Franklin D. Roosevelt is assassinated in 1933, allowing Senator Huey Long to become President of the United States.
+Under Long, it is implied that Japan did not attack the United States, and did not give them a reason to fight against Germany, leaving the United Kingdom to defend itself from the German forces alone.
 The Battle of Britain was lost, allowing the Germans to invade and occupy the entire country.
 Most of the volunteer forces of the Home Guard became complicit in helping the Germans, with only a few attempting to resist.

 At some point during the occupation, the population of the island town of Wellington Wells did what is initially only alluded to as a "Very Bad Thing" that caused the Germans to voluntarily leave their island, allowing the British citizens there to live free.
 However, the repercussions of the Very Bad Thing left the citizens with immense anguish and guilt over their actions, leading to the invention of a new hallucinogenic drug called "Joy", which suppresses all unhappy memories and leaves its user in a chemically-induced euphoria, while also brightening how they perceive their environment.
 However, its many adverse side effects include addiction, short-term memory loss, loss of appetite, nightmarish hallucinations, and being susceptible to manipulation.

 By the 1960s, Wellington Wells' isolation led to resounding advances in technology, including Tesla-styled weapons, portable power cells, and automated security systems.
 Its inhabitants—referred to as "Wellies"—wear white "Happy Face" masks, which were created to forcefully mold the wearer's cheekbones into a smile, resulting in the wearer permanently smiling.
 Joy is freely dispensed in pill form and is also laced into the city's water supply.
-To encourage the drug's consumption, the media is tightly controlled and centers on "Uncle" Jack Worthing, a friendly MC whose voice and image widely broadcasts government propaganda over the city's televisions and radios.
+To encourage the drug's consumption, the media is tightly controlled and centers on "Uncle" Jack Worthing, a friendly presenter whose voice and image widely broadcasts government propaganda over the city's televisions and radios.

 Some Wellies developed immunity to Joy—partly due to ingesting bad batches of the drug—and subsequently became depressed or insane from remembering the Very Bad Thing; these people were then driven out of Wellington Wells and came to be known as "Wastrels".
 Others who voluntarily refuse their Joy are known as "Downers" and seen as a threat; if caught, Downers are either force-fed Joy, are taken to a Joy Doctor to get a potentially lethal liquid injection of Joy, or are outright killed on the spot.
 As a result, Wellington Wells has become a dystopian police state on the verge of collapse.